shivamsinghchahar/DataStructures-AFunApproach/Introduction.md

 *When we study data structures we just define their abstract view*

 **e.g**
->T.V. is an electronic device that can be turned on/off, it recieves signals and it supports audio/video.
+>T.V. is an electronic device that can be turned on/off, it receives signals and it supports audio/video.
 This is an abstract view that gives us a basic idea about T.V.

 *Similarly, We define data structures as 'Abstract Data Types (or ADTs)'.
 Now, Let's define an abstract view for **List** ADT.*